ianmcook/queryparser/README.md

   - Support other SQL statements (such as `INSERT` or `UPDATE`)
   - Provide customized translations for different SQL dialects
-  - Fully validate the `SELECT` statements passed to it
+  - Fully validate the syntax of the `SELECT` statements passed to it